FindMySchool LogoFindMySchool

 Who it suits: families who want a high-performing state primary with clear routines, strong academic stretch, and plenty of structured opportunities beyond lessons.
 The primary hurdle is admission, not the education once you are in.

 High Beeches has an Outstanding Ofsted judgement, and the most recent inspection confirmed the school continues to be outstanding.
-Academic outcomes in the latest published results are exceptionally strong, including 90% meeting the expected standard in reading, writing and maths combined, and 48.67% reaching the higher standard.
+Academic outcomes in the latest published results are very strong, including 80% meeting the expected standard in reading, writing and maths combined, and especially high scaled scores in reading, maths and GPS.

 Yes.
 The most recent results shows 214 applications for 60 offers, which indicates strong competition for places.